-If the autoinstallation file contains shell script variables like \$(example), the content needs to be escaped with a backslash: \\$(example).
-Escaping the \$ symbol prevents the templating engine from evaluating the symbol as an internal variable.
+If the autoinstallation file contains shell script variables like (example), the content needs to be escaped with a backslash: $\$ (example).
+Escaping the symbol prevents the templating engine from evaluating the symbol as an internal variable.

-Long scripts or strings can be escaped by wrapping them with the $\mbox{#raw}$ and $\mbox{#end}$ directives.
+Text blocks such as code fragments or scripts can be escaped by wrapping them with the $\$ #raw and $\$ #end raw directives.
 For example: